Ryan Peniston

 Ryan Harold Peniston (born 10 November 1995) is a British tennis player from Essex.
 He has a career-high singles ranking of world No. 123, achieved in July 2022, and a doubles ranking of world No. 384 achieved in June 2022.

 Personal life

-Ryan Harold Peniston was born in November 1995 to English-Irish father Paul and Malaysian mother Penny (née Gok) and grew up in Great Wakering near Rochford.
+Peniston was born in November 1995 to English-Irish father Paul and Malaysian mother Penny (née Gok) and grew up in Great Wakering near Rochford.
 He has two older brothers, Sam and Harry.

 As a child, Peniston survived rhabdomyosarcoma, a soft tissue cancer, and had surgery to remove a tumour and chemotherapy.
 Cancer slowed his growth, and he was much smaller than his classmates until he was 16 years old.
 Peniston was a member of the local Great Wakering Colts.
 At 13, he moved to Nice, France to train at ISP Academy before going to college at 18.

 A graduate of the University of Memphis tennis program, he was part of the GB University Team that won the nation's first ever team gold medal at Master'U Championships.